Athanasios-Sakatziadis/World-of-Warcraft-Data-Analysis/README.md

 Key insights:
 -
-As we can see in the screenshot above, we notice that Shattrath City is the most visited area.
-Shattrath City is one of the capital cities so as Orgrimmar.
-Arathi Basin is a PvP area which people's characters fight against each other.
-By that saying, our results lead to the fourth option which is Terokkar Forest.
+As we can see in the screenshot above, we notice that Orgrimmar is the most visited area(unique IDs).
+Orgrimmar is one of the capital cities so as Shattrath City.
+By that saying, our results lead to the Third option which is Terokkar Forest.
 Those 2 cities are the most common visited since either people "park" their character until the next login or they just want to meet with their friends.
-Arathi Basin its a "mode" that you can simply join so you can fight.
 Terrokar Forest is the actual and most common area for leveling, plenty of activities(Dungeons, Questing, farming materials).
-Also the avarage level of players in the most common area is 69.4.
+Also the avarage level of players in the most common area is 60.56

 # Question 3.
 Where do max-level players spend their time?